 - 40% of truck tractor sales would have to be ZEVs;

-Another component of the California rule Maine is looking to adopt is company and fleet reporting requirements.
-This means large employers including retailers, manufacturers, brokers and others will be required to report information about their shipments.
-Fleet owners, with 50 or more trucks, will be required to report about their existing fleet operations, all for the purpose of helping to “identify future strategies to ensure that fleets purchase available zero-emission trucks and place them in service where suitable to meet their needs.”
+A component of the California rule is company and fleet reporting requirements where retailers, manufacturers, brokers and others are required to report information about their shipments.
+Fleet owners, with 50 or more trucks, are required to report about their existing fleet operations, all for the purpose of helping to “identify future strategies to ensure that fleets purchase available zero-emission trucks and place them in service where suitable to meet their needs.”
 MMTA has been assured by the Maine DEP that this reporting component IS NOT part of the Maine adoption and will not be included in the final rule.
 We mention it as a future concern now that California is moving ahead with broadening the program to include fleet ZEV adoption thresholds.

 For our part, the MMTA has some obvious concerns about the practical realities of such a mandate, the timeframe of implementation and the likely (and foreseeable) impacts on the supply chain and the Maine economy.
 The Public Hearing has been scheduled for 9:00 a.m., November 4, 2021, at the Augusta Civic Center, 76 Community Drive, Augusta.
 Written comments are due by November 15, 2021 and should be mailed to Lynne Cayting, Maine Department of Environmental Protection, 17 State House Station, Augusta, ME 04333.